|1||Hello, Newbie||Torrance (TOA)||Van Nuys (VNY)|

 - do NOT use the SKY identifier on dead head legs or Scenario #1

 - place the scenario number in the flight plan remarks, ie, “SCENARIO 2”

 - File a flight plan including the option in Block 13 to flag this as a rating attempt (Note: maximum of 2 rating attempts per day per pilot)

 These scenarios are designed to be flown by a wide range of IFR pilots.
 Each scenario generally consists of a:

 - textual brief

 After reading the textual brief, pilots have the option of viewing as much or as little of the video briefing and cockpit video as they wish.
 More advanced pilots might not view the full brief and cockpit video at all, or they might review them after they have completed the flight to compare their experience.

 Other pilots might consider reviewing the textual brief, and full video brief but not the cockpit video, while a other pilots may choose to review all of the material prior to flying.

-When you’re ready to conduct the scenario, connect to the network with a SKYxxx callsign (ie, SKY614, with radio telephony callsign “SKY HIGH SIX FOURTEEN”).
+When you’re ready to conduct the scenario, connect to the network with a SKYxxx callsign (where XXX is 3 numbers. ie, SKY614, with radio telephony callsign “SKY HIGH SIX FOURTEEN”).
 There is no need to request an evaluation from the controller, ATC will provide a grade upon arrival (non-passing grades will be issued at the time a non-passing assessment is made).
 You can assume a passing grade if you arrive at the final destination and have not been issued a non-passing grade up until that point.
 If you do not receive word either way, prompt the controller for a grade prior to disconnecting to verify the result is being posted.
 As with the I-Ratings process, do not disconnect from the network without verifying that your grade has been issued.
 This can be confirmed via the roster or home page.